b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sco(s1)
 ```

-It appears to work as expected.
+It appears to work as expected (to confirm it read from @fig:ch07biomassCor2
+values on Y-axis for the following values on X-axis: [6.0, 10, 12]).

 OK, and now imagine you intend to introduce `plantA` into a [botanic
 garden](https://en.wikipedia.org/wiki/Botanical_garden) and you want it to grow
 well and fast.
-The function `getPrecictedY` tells us that if you add a
+The function `getPrecictedY` tells us that if pour 35 [L] of
-35 [L] of water (per e.g. a week) to a field with `plantA` then on average you
+water to a field with `plantA` then on average you should get 42 [kg] of the
-should get 42 [kg] of the biomass.
-Unfortunately after you applied the
-treatment it turned out the
+biomass.
+Unfortunately after you applied the treatment it turned out the biomass
-biomass actually dropped to 10 [kg] from a field.
+actually dropped to 10 [kg] from the field.
 What happened?
 Reality.
-Most
+Most likely
-likely you (almost) drowned your plant.
+you (almost) drowned your plant.
 Lesson to be learned here.
-It is unsafe
+It is unsafe to use
-to use the model to make predictions beyond the data range on which it was
+the model to make predictions beyond the data range on which it was trained.
-trained.
 Ultimately, ["All models are wrong, but some are
 useful"](https://en.wikipedia.org/wiki/All_models_are_wrong).

 The above is the reason why in most cases we aren't interested in the value of